lingtalfi/Light_DatabaseUtils/doc/api/Ling/Light_DatabaseUtils/Util/Light_DatabaseDumpUtility/dumpTable.md

 - fileName: string=null, the file name (the extension should be included too)
 - useNullForAutoIncrementedKey: bool=false.
      If true, the generated insert statements will use the null value if the column is an auto-incremented column.
+- returnAsString: bool=false.
+     If true, the method will not write the file to the filesystem, but instead return it as a string.